Who We Are

 - The Foundation spends less than 2% of its revenues on fundraising.

-- The operational arm of the Foundation is our legally-constituted Peruvian counterpart, the Pro-DIA Association.
+- The operational arm of the Foundation is our legally-constituted Peruvian counterpart, the Pro-DIA Association (Dr. Javier Avila, President).
 Pro-DIA has a full-time paid Project Director, a young anthropologist (Jhuver Aguirre), and two part-time employees, including the dentist in charge of the oral health program (Dr. Maria del Carmen Aragon) and a young woman responsible for our savings programs (Rosmery Montesinos).
-These staff members are Peruvians.
+Executive Director of the Pro-DIA Association, David Cajo, is instrumental in organizing and supervising projects “on the ground” and aiding communities as they form associations to accomplish projects.
+All of these staff members are Peruvians.

 - The work of the Foundation is carried out in a limited set of communities, 24 at the present time.
 We believe that to be effective it is necessary to focus on a limited geographical and cultural area, and that all work must be based on deep understanding of the local culture.